perfect-oblivion/action-service-responder/README.md

 This will copy the ```asr.php``` configuration file to your app's config folder.

 ## Usage
-In my opinion, the benefits of ASR has over traditional MVC, is clarity, narrow class responsibility, fewer dependencies, and overall organization.
+In my opinion, the benefits ASR has over traditional MVC, are clarity, narrow class responsibility, fewer dependencies, and overall organization.

 In my example-case below, I'll use all three components(Action, Service and Responder) along with the service validator.
 If you prefer, you can choose to mix and match, using only the components you need.